codepo8/developer-advocacy-handbook/create-slide-decks.md

 services are now defunct whilst my blog still loves on.
 One important bit to remember when it comes to your presence on the web is to always keep a local copy of your content you could import into a new service in the future.
-Also, if any service you use doesn't get you options to export your own data, that's a warning sign.
+Also, if any service you use doesn't give you options to export your own data, that's a warning sign.

 ## Use and find images